implico/email-framework/README.md

 ### Multilang
 Multi-language project presents two ways of defining language-specific content for English and Polish.
-The concept is that `script.tpl` is extended by language scripts, in this case `en.tpl` and `pl.tpl`.
+The concept is that the layout file (`layout.tpl`) is extended by language scripts, in this case `en.tpl` and `pl.tpl`.
+See the [Smarty template inheritance docs](http://www.smarty.net/inheritance) for more information.

 First way is to set script-specific config values in the `configs/scripts` directory, and then just use it like `{#title#}`.